Sergeant Nathan Hutchinson

 Sergeant Hutchinson was shot four times during his efforts to extract injured agents from the home.
 He placed his own life at risk multiple times to save the lives of fellow officers, and received multiple awards from his department for his actions.
 After suffering gunshot wounds to his arms, shoulder, torso and buttocks, he continues to experience complications and, as of yet, does not have full use of his arm and shoulder.
 According to Sheriff Terry Thompson of the Weber County (UT) Sheriff’s Office, Sergeant Hutchinson displayed courage, honor and bravery in the most dangerous of circumstances.

 Despite the valiant efforts of Sergeant Hutchinson, Agent Francom died as a result of the gunshot wounds he suffered that day.
 The four other injured officers survived the incident.
-Documents subsequently filed with the court indicate that the police had no indication that the suspect would respond with such violence to a “knock and announce” search warrant.
+Documents subsequently filed with the court indicate that the police had no warning that the suspect would respond with such violence to a “knock and announce” search warrant.
 The suspect has been charged with aggravated murder, seven counts of attempted murder and one charge of producing a controlled substance.

 Located in the nation’s capital, the National Law Enforcement Officers Memorial Fund is a nonprofit organization dedicated to honoring the service and sacrifice of America’s law enforcement officers.
 The Memorial Fund’s Officer of the Month Award Program began in 1996 and recognizes federal, state, and local officers who distinguish themselves through exemplary law enforcement service and devotion to duty.

 Sergeant Nathan Hutchinson, along with the other Officers of the Month Award winners for 2013, will be honored at a special awards luncheon in Washington, DC in May 2014 during National Police Week.
 In addition, their stories of heroism and service will be featured in the Memorial Fund’s annual calendar.